 On December 1, 2000, St. Joseph's Health Care London and London Health Sciences Centre entered into a joint venture to consolidate all laboratory services.
 In April 2014, the joint venture agreement was revised and amended under the name Pathology and Laboratory Medicine ("PaLM").
-This agreement was amended on January 1, 2017 to modify the methodology used in determining the utilization %.
-This change will take effect on April 1, 2017.
+This agreement was amended on January 1, 2017 to modify the methodology used in determining the utilization percentage.
 The Hospital accounts for its interest in the joint venture using the modified equity method of accounting.